MikeVH73/loxconnectpro/BUSINESS_RULES.md

 - A user can only see quote requests where their assigned country matches either:
   - The creator country OR
   - The involved country
-- This rule applies to ALL users regardless of their role (superAdmin, admin, readOnly)
+- This rule applies to ALL users regardless of their role (superAdmin, admin, Employee)
 - If a user has no countries assigned (rare case), they can see all quote requests

 ### Country Names